 Contact Tracing of Surfaces Across Time

-Another example – some one sits at a table at Starbucks, coughs on the table a few times and then leaves.
-3 minutes later, someone else sits at that table and touches their hands on the table and later scratches their nose.
-The contact tracing app cannot detect surface contamination scenarios across time.
+Another example – some one sits at a table at Starbucks, coughs at the table a few times and then leaves.
+1 minute later, someone else sits at that table and touches their hands on the table, or just breathes the aerosol or droplet cloud, and later scratches their nose.
+The contact tracing app cannot detect surface or air contamination scenarios across time.
 While Starbucks might clean tables frequently, there is no guarantee.